richmahn/en_tn/jer/16/intro.md

 #### Structure and formatting ####

-Some translations set each line of poetry farher to the right than the rest of the text to make it easier to read.
+Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
 The ULB does this with the poetry in 16:19-21.
 This poem also continues in chapter 17, and these should be seen as one section.

 #### Special concepts in this chapter ####